apos/rapid-bulky-wshc-by-apos/README.md

 The parts are very tight.
 I like to use as less as possible screws (if possible no).
 The model is bulky, because of the use of standard breakout boards and shields.

+You find all 3d files including Fusion360 and 3MF/STL in the directory "3d" in this repository.

 Printer:    Prusa MK3S
 Material:   PLA (in the moment) - trying to go with PC and PETG, but this has to be tested